“Changes in climate can potentially shape the environment in which we operate and the missions we are required to do.”

 Does taking a shuttle around the closed-off area make your hike less somehow?

-Is flip-flopping to avoid excessively snowy, smokey, or closed areas and returning later a perfectly acceptable thru-hiking strategy?
+Is flip-flopping to avoid excessively snowy, smoky, or closed areas and returning later a perfectly acceptable thru-hiking strategy?

-I know my answer (just hike, have fun, and be safe), but I know others feel much different.
+I know my answer (hike, have fun, and be safe), but I know others feel very different.
 Changing weather patterns may change other minds, though.

 - Fewer dollars for maintenance, infrastructure, personnel, and equipment.
 The USFS budget is becoming vastly depleted by all the firefighting in recent years.
 The same problems plaguing the US military due to climatic issues are plaguing the USFS, too.
 With a fraction of the budget versus the military, of course.
 BLM, NPS, state, county, and other local agencies have similar issues.
 Fewer dollars for non-firefighting priorities means other projects go by the wayside.

 - Outdoor plans change, and people have to scramble.
-Very difficult to plan a hiking trip, rafting jaunt, or even a camping trip if where you are going has a good chance of being closed months from the time you make your initial plans.
+It’s tough to plan a hiking trip, rafting jaunt, or camping trip if the destination has a good chance of being closed months after you make your initial plans.
 Not everyone has the luxury of making new flight plans, changing when and where to do a multi-week excursion, or driving to an alternative location.

 - The local economies will take a hit.
 People have changed their camping plans due to the smoke and fire restrictions, never mind the closures.
 Naturally, even with no fires, heat waves cause people to recreate less and stay in the cities.
 And if the water levels are low, so much for rafting trips.
 That means fewer people using restaurants, lodging, local services, etc. A season or two *might* be able to be weathered.
 In the long term?
 Places close, a town loses a good chunk of its economic base, and the services an outdoor recreationist needs no longer exist in the semi-ghost town.

 - More tropical storms and hurricanes will cause flooding, blowdowns, and other damage.
-That means more volunteer hours or money to repair trails, trail closures of various lengths, damage to infrastructure on the routes such as shelters and ranger stations, etc. And again, the areas that depend upon outdoor recreation for their economy will suffer financially.
+This could result in increased volunteer hours or funds for trail repairs, as well as trail closures of varying lengths, and damage to infrastructure along the routes, including shelters and ranger stations.
+And again, the areas that depend upon outdoor recreation for their economy will suffer financially.

 - Excessive fires mean much less ground cover.
 And possible floods.
 Floods are often the second punch of the wildfires.
 Again, fewer dollars for other projects.
 And a hit on the local economy for months, if not years.

-- Fires, retreating glaciers, floods, and other climatic caused conditions that alter the landscape.
-The draw for people coming to a park, wilderness area, or scenic area becomes less in addition to the more challenging use of the outdoor space.
+- Fires, retreating glaciers, floods, and other climate-related conditions alter the landscape.
+The draw for people coming to a park, wilderness area, or scenic area becomes less, in addition to the more challenging use of the outdoor space.
 And, to emphasize a theme, the region’s local economy is affected.

 - Drought conditions can and have closed down ski areas—another vicious economic cycle for many areas relying heavily on the “New West” recreation economy.

-- Wildfires make timber harvesting more expensive.
-Causing lumber prices to rise.
+- Wildfires make timber harvesting more expensive and cause lumber prices to rise.
 Among other resources.
 Even from a non-outdoor recreationist standpoint, the climatic shifts where we recreate impact the overall economy.
-Higher cost to get at the wood or other resources ultimately means more expensive products made from said resources.
+Higher costs to access the wood or other resources ultimately result in more expensive products made from these resources.

 UPDATE 2022 – This article came to mind with heat waves, fires, and flooding in outdoor areas.
 Sigh.
 Along with some articles I wrote since I first published this article back in 2018:

-- Ending campfire romanticism – I posit it’s time to end backcountry campfires.
-I don’t think they have a place in today’s changing world for a variety of reasons
+- Ending campfire romanticism – I posit that it’s time to end backcountry campfires.
+Don’t think they have a place in today’s changing world for a variety of reasons.

-- Planning Trips – All about the AQI – A wise outdoor person plan trips around the new reality of monitoring the Air Quality Index (AQI)
+- Planning Trips – All about the AQI – A wise outdoor person plans trips around the new reality of monitoring the Air Quality Index (AQI)

 Additional material: